slowteetoe/winnings-tracker-ruby/README.md

 winnings-tracker-ruby
 =====================

-First in a series of X implementations of a winnings tracker
+First in a series of X implementations of a winnings tracker.

+To run:

+rackup